nathangathright/podcast-platform-links/README.md

 ### Check if an RSS feed is listed on Google Podcasts
 [Documentation](https://podnews.net/article/google-podcasts-app-faq#-how-can-i-programmatically-check-that-a-feed-is-in-google-podcasts)

+## Contributing
+If you have an update to improve this guide, please [fork the repo](https://github.com/nathangathright/podcast-platform-links/fork) and create a pull request.
+This Markdown document is easily editable from the GitHub web interface without the need to clone the repo locally.

 ## Footnotes
 [^1]: [Google Podcasts to shut down in 2024 with listeners migrated to YouTube Music](https://techcrunch.com/2023/09/26/google-podcasts-to-shut-down-in-2024-with-listeners-migrated-to-youtube-music/)